csvsoundsystem/nicar-cartodb-postgis/README.md

 )
 ````

 Let's start with the `SELECT` query first.
 We're counting the number of Post Offices `WHERE` the geometries from each table overlap.
-Put differently, For each county, count the number of Post Offices that fall within its borders.
+Put differently, For each county subdivision, count the number of Post Offices that fall within its borders.

 Next, add our counties row with that number.
 That's where the `UPDATE` query comes in.
 Usually, it makes most sense to read SQL queries inside out, like math equations.